Get 20% Off Your First Order →

-We source human native strains with incredible superpowers.
+We source human native strains with clinically relevant benefits.
 Because your body interacts best with the microbes it already knows.

 Most probiotics are 'transient tourists'—foreign microbes that pass through your system without ever becoming part of your biology.
 Human-native strains are residents: the foundational microbes designed to stay.